 Maintaining a safe space: Before pitching and while writing any drafts, be aware of ableist language, here is a useful resource for everyone, especially writers and editors.
 If your piece or pitch includes descriptions of violence and trauma, please include a content/trigger warning for our editors.

 How to pitch: A pitch should be thoughtful and relatively concise (250 words-ish).
 We only accept pitches, not complete drafts.
 If you are new to pitching, please answer the basics:

 – Does it approach the topic in a way that has not been addressed before?

 – Why should YOU write it?

-Be sure to check out our site to make sure we haven’t already published a similar piece.
+Before sending in your pitch: Be sure to check out our site to make sure we haven’t already published a similar piece.
 If it is time-sensitive, please state it in the subject line.
-Please include your preferred pronouns as well.
+Please include your pronouns and links to your socials as well.
 If you have bylines/clips from other publications, include them in your email to submissions.
-We take one to four days to answer all queries.

 Pitches that are incomplete or lacking in detail may not receive a response.
 Our editorial team reviews pitches every week and we respond to them between Wednesdays and Fridays — if it is time-sensitive, we’ll respond sooner.

 Payment: All published articles are paid.
 Pay starts at $150 per piece and writers are paid the day of publication via Venmo or PayPal.

 Megan Thee Stallion + Predatory Industry Standards: We are looking for Black + Brown writers to break down the predatory nature of the music industry, especially toward Black femme artists.
 This piece should be a critical analysis of: